High value–added manufacturing

 Key Benefits

-• 0% corporate income tax on reinvested profits, encouraging business growth and long-term investment.
+• 0% corporate income tax on reinvested profits, encouraging long-term business growth and investment.

 Useful links: